jawerg/meterdata/presi.md

 ---

-## Clickhouse + dbt: First Test
+## ClickHouse + dbt: First Test

 Oftentimes, tests in SQL are defined, such that the expected result is empty.
 This allows to test for unexpected data.
 Here, I want the standard load profile to be in one hour intervals from the first to last timestamp.

-Clickhouse's neighbor keyword: Similar to Postgres' `lead(ts) over (partition by id order by ts)`.
+ClickHouse's neighbor keyword: Similar to Postgres' `lead(ts) over (partition by id order by ts)`.
 Recall that the order by clause is set in the table definition, which enables this to be fast ⚡️

 ```sql
 select ts